nodejs/node/doc/api/debugger.md

 debug>
 ```

-Node.js's debugger client is not a full-featured debugger, but simple step and
+The Node.js debugger client is not a full-featured debugger, but simple step and
 inspection are possible.

 Inserting the statement `debugger;` into the source code of a script will